Dudam-Neeraj-Dattu/my-lovecppdsa-journey/docs/00-Welcome/004-final-fileStructure.md

 # Final Folder Structure

 The **LoveCppDSA** project is organized as a modern monorepo, separating backend and frontend codebases for clarity, scalability, and ease of maintenance.
-This structure supports robust CI/CD, containerization, and efficient team collaboration.
+This structure supports robust CI/CD, containerization, and development.

 ---